Today's History Trivia for April 19

 1813 Benjamin Rush b.
 1746 American physician, signer of the Declaration of Independence.
 He co-founded the first U.S. anti-slavery society (1774), and established the first U.S. free medical dispensary (1786).
 He earned his B.A. from College of New Jersey (now Princeton University) at the age of fourteen.

-1567 Michael Stifel b.
-1487 German monk, mathematician.
-He was the first to use the term "exponent" and invented an early form of logarithms (years before John Napier - who is generally credited with the discovery).
-He also predicted that Judgment Day and the end of the world would occur on October 19, 1533.
+German monk, mathematician.
+He also predicted that Judgment Day and the end of the world would occur on October 19, 1533 at 8 am.
 When his prediction failed, he had to be taken into protective custody with the villagers chanting death threats outside his cell.
 Many, believing his prediction, had not planted crops and had destroyed the possessions.

 1054 Saint Leo IX b.
 1002 French-born religious leader, 152nd Pope (1049-54).